 - CO-42 Resource-dependent uses are only allowed in H1 and H2 habitats where sited and designed to avoid significant disruption of habitat values, consistent with the policies of the LUP.
-Low-impact campgrounds, public accessways, and trails are considered resource- dependent uses.
-Resource-dependent uses shall be sited and designed to avoid significant disruption of habitat values in H1 and H2 habitats by implementing measures such as, but not necessarily limited to, minimizing removal of native vegetation, installing signage, placement of boardwalks, utilizing established trail corridors or existing disturbed areas, following natural contours to minimize grading, and using limited fencing.
-Accessways to and along the shoreline that are located in H1 or H2 habitat areas shall be sited, designed, and managed to avoid significant disruption of habitat values, including by protecting marine mammal hauling grounds, seabird nesting and roosting sites, sensitive rocky points and intertidal areas, and coastal dunes. - CO-43 New development shall avoid H2 Habitat (including H2 High Scrutiny Habitat), where feasible, to protect these sensitive environmental resource areas from disruption of habitat values.
+Low-impact campgrounds, public accessways, and trails are considered resource-dependent uses.
+Resource-dependent uses shall be sited to avoid or minimize impacts to H1 and H2 habitat to the maximum extent feasible.
+Measures, including but not limited to, signage, placement of boardwalks, utilizing established trail corridors, following natural contours to minimize grading, and limited fencing shall be implemented as necessary to protect H1 and H2 habitat.
+Accessways to and along the shoreline shall be sited, designed, and managed to avoid and/or protect marine mammal hauling grounds, seabird nesting and roosting sites, sensitive rocky points and intertidal areas, and coastal dunes. - CO-43 New development shall avoid H2 Habitat (including H2 High Scrutiny Habitat), where feasible, to protect these sensitive environmental resource areas from disruption of habitat values.
 H2 High Scrutiny Habitat is considered a rare and sensitive H2 Habitat subcategory that should be given protection priority over other H2 habitat and should be avoided to the maximum extent feasible.
 Where it is infeasible to avoid H2 habitat, new development shall be sited and designed to minimize impacts to H2 habitat.
 If there is no feasible alternative that can eliminate all impacts to H2 habitat, then the alternative that would result in the fewest or least significant impacts to H2 habitat shall be selected.
 Impacts to H2 habitat that cannot be avoided through the implementation of siting and design alternatives shall be fully mitigated.